danielecocuzza/danielecocuzza.github.io/_posts/2024-09-09-devops-engineer-start.md

 ---
 layout: post
-title: "Started as DevOps Engineer ⚙️"
+title: "Started as DevOps Engineer"
 date: 2024-09-09
+category: work
 ---

 I started working as a **DevOps Engineer** at **REETURN**.